The Chosen One is HERE!!!!

 "Compliance Theater": The IACA board will hire token auditors or consultants and will restrict their scope, cherry-picking the results, or bury their reports on the website.

 Feigning Compliance: The board will act cooperative on the surface while quietly undermining reforms behind the scenes.
 The board might create "feedback opportunities" or committees but control the rules, mute critics in meetings, or bury reports - then point to those processes as proof members were "heard."
-Remember that comprehensive Ethics process review report you were supposed to receive in May?
-Yeah, we're still waiting for it too.
+A good example is the comprehensive Ethics review report members were supposed to receive in May.
+It still hasn't been published.

 Delay Tactics ("Study Committees"): The IACA will create endless committees or "fact-finding" groups to stall action until reform momentum fades.

-Tightening Control of Communication Channels: Leadership will restrict access to newsletters, emails, or conferences to silence reform voices.
+Tightening Control of Communication Channels: Leadership will restrict access to newsletters, emails, or forums to silence reform voices.
+They are very aggressive when it comes to silencing reform-minded members.
+They cannot stand to be challenged by anyone for any reason and will do everything they can to "contain the threat".

 Changing Meeting Rules: The leadership will alter voting and quorum requirements or mute speakers to limit member participation and the spread of adverse perspectives.

-Legal Threats: The leadership will use nonprofit counsel or threaten lawsuits to intimidate outspoken members.
+Legal Threats: The leadership will use attorneys or threaten lawsuits to intimidate reform-minded members.

-(*) Redefining Membership Categories: The leadership will create new tiers or restrictions that limit voting rights for reform-minded members.
-(Proposed by a current candidate)
+Redefining Membership Categories: The leadership will create new tiers or restrictions that limit voting rights for reform-minded members.
+(Proposed by a 2025 candidate)

-Shifting Blame to External Factors: The leadership will blame financial and governance failures on inflation, travel costs, or broader challenges.
+Shifting Blame to External Factors: The leadership will blame financial and governance failures on inflation, travel costs, or broader external challenges.
+Nothing is ever their fault.

-Leadership Turnover as a Pressure Valve: The leadership will identify a scapegoat to appease members while installing insiders who maintain the status quo (ask BW).
+Leadership Turnover as a Pressure Valve: The leadership will identify a scapegoat to appease members while installing insiders who maintain the status quo.
+The 2025 Selection is a great example.
+Leadership decided Cole would be the scapegoat and the Chosen One would help them maintain the status quo.

-Weaponizing the Code of Conduct: The leadership will change ethics rules without member input to target dissent or silence whistleblowers.
+Weaponizing the Code of Conduct: The leadership may again change ethics rules without member input to target dissent or silence whistleblowers.

 Restricting Records Access: The leadership will maintain weak or absent retention policies so members cannot access documents to hold leaders accountable.